hmeqo/dotfiles/README.md

 ### Manage symlinks with `confsync`

 Use `confsync` to manage dotfiles.
+It will display a tui in the terminal to display each dependency and choose which ones you want to sync

 ```bash
 # run sync.sh that will automatically create python virtual environment and start `confsync tui`
 ./sync.sh
 ```

-Run `confsync tui` to display each dependency.
-You’ll need to install these manually.
-Once that’s done, execute `confsync tui` again and choose the option you’d like to synchronize.

 If you already have a configuration file, don’t worry - it will be safely backed up to `~/.config/dotfiles/backup` before the synchronization process begins.
 In the event of uninstallation, your original configuration file will be restored from this backup.